hooperwf1/Boundless-Server/docs/README.md

 ## Installation
 **Note:** This is currently untested for both MacOS and Windows.
-Make sure that you have installed OpenSSL
+Make sure that you have installed OpenSSL.

 Debian/Ubuntu:
 ```sh